henrikglass/shaq/docs/sel_functions.md

 ## Returning vec2:
 ```
 vec2 vec2(float x, float y)                                                      Creates a 2D vector with components `x` and `y`
+vec2 vec2(ivec2 v)                                                               Creates a 2D vector from components of the 2D int vector `v`
 vec2 vec2_from_polar(float r, float phi)                                         Creates a 2D vector from the polar coordinates `r` and `phi`
 vec2 normalize(vec2 v)                                                           Returns the normalized vector of `v`
 vec2 lerp(vec2 a, vec2 b, float t)                                               Linearly interpolates between `a` and `b` for values of `t` in [0, 1].
 I.e. lerp(a,b,t) = a*(1-t)+b*t